HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_web_content_tags/wcm_dev_tag_ifnoteditmode.md

+---
+id: creating_web_content_tags/wcm_dev_tag_ifnoteditmode
-# If Not Edit Mode tag
+title: If Not Edit Mode tag
+---

-The IfNotEditMode tag is used to render content in a web content viewer portlet only when a page is in view mode.
-This tag can be used to display text, fields, and elements in view mode that are not required to be displayed when the page is in edit mode.
+Use the If Not Edit Mode (`IfNotEditMode`) tag to render content in a web content viewer portlet only when a page is in view mode.
+You can use this tag to display text, fields, and elements in view mode that are not required to be displayed when the page is in edit mode.

-The format of an `IfNotEditMode` tag:
+See the format of an `IfNotEditMode` tag:

 ```
 [IfNotEditMode]